What Does a Food Allergy Rash Look Like? Pictures and Treatments | MyFoodAllergyTeam

 Medically reviewed by Deborah Pedersen, M.D.

 The immune system is designed to defend against pathogens — foreign invaders like bacteria and viruses.
-But sometimes, it gets confused and launches an attack in response to certain foods being eaten.
+But sometimes, it can get confused and launch an attack in response to certain foods, causing an allergic reaction.
 This is what happens to the more than 20 million people in the United States with food allergies.
-Up to 6 percent of kids and 4 percent of adults have food allergies, according to the Centers for Disease Control and Prevention (CDC).

-Most food allergy symptoms happen within two hours of exposure to the food allergen — often, within minutes.
+Most food allergy symptoms happen within two hours of exposure to a food allergen — often, within minutes.
 Some people feel sick to their stomach, get dizzy, start coughing or sneezing, or feel faint.
-Others develop itchy rashes around their mouth or on their whole body.
+Others develop itchy rashes, which may appear around their mouth or all over their body.

-Here’s more information on what these rashes might look and feel like and tips about when to seek medical treatment for yourself or your child.
+In this article, we’ll take a closer look at what these food allergy rashes might look and feel like, as well as when to seek medical treatment for yourself or your child.

 Oral Allergy Syndrome

-Oral allergy syndrome (OAS) is a minor allergic reaction to certain raw fruits, vegetables, and seeds.
-After making contact with an allergen, the mouth and lips begin to itch and might swell.
+Oral allergy syndrome (OAS) is a mild allergic reaction to certain raw fruits, vegetables, and seeds.
+When someone with OAS comes into contact with an allergen, their mouth and lips may itch or swell.
 OAS can also cause itchy ears and mouth hives.
-Fortunately, this type of reaction is rarely serious and doesn’t typically affect children before age 5.
+Fortunately, this type of reaction is rarely serious and doesn’t typically affect children younger than 5.

 Oral allergy syndrome can cause lip swelling after eating certain raw fruits, vegetables, or seeds.
 This reaction is rarely life-threatening.
 (CC BY-NC-ND 3.0 NZ/DermNet)